Couler Valley

-The Couler Valley is a valley near Dubuque, Iowa and has the Bee Branch Creek, previously known as the Couler Creek, located in it.
+The Couler Valley is a valley near Dubuque, Iowa, and has the Bee Branch Creek, previously known as the Couler Creek, located in it.
 It is about 5 mi long.
 It is found in the Driftless Area.

 Etymology

 The name Couler has unknown meanings, however it could originate from the French couler or "to cast."
 Previously, the lower section went by Langworthy Hollow.

 History

 It has been interpreted that the Little Maquoketa River used to flow through the Couler Valley.

-Mining started in the valley in 1788 when Julien Dubuque befriended the Fox Indians.
+Mining started in the valley in 1788 when Julien Dubuque befriended the Meskwaki.
 Most of the Couler Valley was included in the land grant to Dubuque by the Spanish Empire.
-After Dubuque's death, the Indians took over mining and exported lead to white settlers who had a furnace on a Mississippian Island.
+After Dubuque's death, the Meskwaki took over mining and exported lead to white settlers who had a furnace on a Mississippian Island.
 In 1833, settling was permitted west of the Mississippi and mining was resumed by settlers.

 Geography

 The Couler Valley stretches for about 5 mi in between the valleys of the Little Maquoketa River in Sageville to the Mississippi River in Dubuque in the south.
 It is drained southeastwardly by the Bee Branch.
 During high floods, the Little Maquoketa River can also occupy parts of the valley.
 It is 200 ft deep, 0.5 mi wide, and has a flat alluvial bottom.